Algeria is one of the most underrated countries in Africa.

-After extensive travels to nearly all 54 countries in Africa, independent travel in Algeria isn’t nearly as straightforward as it should be for visitors.
+After extensive travels to all 54 African countries, independent travel in Algeria isn’t nearly as straightforward as it should be for visitors.

 Tourism isn’t really a thing here.
 For many passport holders to be able to travel in Algeria, you will most likely need the assistance of a local Tour Operator first to help them get the visa to enter and to facilitate permission to explore many regions of this country.